nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 the ceiling without passing the floor, and the order of the climb is a theorem, not a policy.
 And the distance can *rise* before the floor, because an anonymous part gaining a vouch is honest progress that looks like regress on the count; it falls only after the floor.
-So the dashboard was right and the intuition was wrong, and now you know why.
+The dashboard was right and the intuition was wrong.

 <figure>
 <img src="../fig-interval.svg" alt="The open surface of an eight-member closure, stepping down as evidence is admitted, with the provenance floor and the total ceiling marked" style="max-width: 28rem; margin: 1rem auto; display: block; background: #fff; padding: 1rem; box-sizing: border-box;">